YasuhiroABE/ansible-fprobe-ng/README.md

   * The destination port number of FLOW collector

 * fprobe_probe_ethdev: 'eth0'
-  * Local network device name, such as 'eth0' and 'enp1s0'
+  * Local network device name, such as 'eth0' and 'any'

 Dependencies
 ------------